 4. Watch Out for Red Flags

-We’ve already gone over a couple of red flags in this article including checking licenses, negative (or a lack of reviews) and pricing a larger long-distance move over the phone rather than in-person.
-Another big red flag when it comes to long-distance moves are companies that require a substantial down payment to schedule the move.
+We’ve already gone over a couple of red flags in this article including checking licenses, negative (or a lack of reviews), and pricing a larger long-distance move over the phone rather than in person.
+Another big red flag when it comes to long-distance moves is companies that require a substantial down payment to schedule the move.
 While different companies charge clients differently (some before the move, some upon delivery) taking a large deposit weeks before the move itself should almost always be regarded as a red flag.